 As Senior Director of Operations for payroll-related subsidiaries at FBG Holdings, Leigh Hansen has helped numerous payroll clients through the process of implementing a new payroll/HCM platform.
 Despite the many ways in which upgrading to an automated all-in-one platform can make things easier, the process of switching over can be stressful.
 Here she offers some suggestions on ways to make the process a little smoother.

+We know the word “implementation” may send chills down your spine, but SBS has worked hard to ensure that the implementation process for a new platform is as seamless as possible.
 If you're a payroll administrator making the switch to a new platform or making the switch to an automated platform for the first time, you've got a lot to look forward to.
-Depending on what current processes you are using, a new platform is an opportunity to cross some important things off your wish list:
+Depending on what current processes you are using, a new platform is also an opportunity to cross some important things off your wish list:

 - A way to eliminate the use of multiple systems or vendors

-- More robust software that can grow with you
+- More robust software that can grow or scale with you

 - An easier way to make HR platforms "talk to" your payroll platform